-Applicants may submit more than one application.
+Applicants may submit more than one application to a Batch, but only one application can be successful in a Batch, with the exception of auspice bodies which can obtain funding for multiple organisations per Batch.
 You should keep a copy of your application and any supporting documents.
 Receipt of your application will be acknowledged via a SmartyGrants confirmation email along with an application reference number.

-If you need further guidance around the application process or if you are unable to submit an application online, contact us at RISE@arts.gov.au.
+If you need further guidance on the application process or if you are unable to submit an application online, contact us at RISE@arts.gov.au.